Leeds Knight First Time Guide

 • You can stand “at the plexi” which can be an amazing atmosphere but divides people who how easy it is to follow the game from there (and personally I hate standing up for that long)

-• In almost every block, the entire from and back rows are take up with Season Ticket Holders
+• In almost every block, the entire front and back rows are taken up with Season Ticket Holders

 How long is a game?